Gluten-free Lactation Chocolate Chip Banana Bread made with wholesome and healthy ingredients to boost any mama’s milk supply

 And for anyone who just loves banana bread, you can still make and enjoy this recipe too – I promise it is for everyone!

-It goes without saying that I am more than obsessed with baking different banana bread recipes on the blog.
+It goes without saying that I love sharing banana bread recipes on the blog.
 We have everything from vegan and paleo ones, to nut free, to cinnamon roll banana breads.
 Oh and don’t forget the banana bread oatmeal bake.
 There are oh so many recipes that are created purely based off my love for banana bread.

-But today we are merging two things I am passionate about in life: banana bread + breastfeeding.
+But today we are merging two things I am passionate about in life: banana bread and breastfeeding.

 This Gluten-free Lactation Chocolate Chip Banana Bread is made with ingredients to help support a healthy milk supply.
 I use foods like sprouted rolled oats, which are said to help mama’s supply.
 Plus they are even filled with fiber!
 I also add in a product that I am so passionate about – Majka.